Day 2 - Arriving at Le Puy en Velay France

 We arrived about 15 minutes

-before we were able to check in to our room, so we sat in the shade
+before we were able to check into our room, so we sat in the shade

 and enjoyed an ice cream.
 After a little confusion caused mostly by